LurkingFrog/TheProcessFoundry/README.md

 wiring them together.
 To reduce all the boilerplate, I'm abstracting each one into  set of Actions and Events that can be routed to each other.
 Hopefully, this hideously complex idea will make things simpler in the long run.

+## The Initial Use Cases

+I'm doing the proof of concept on two use cases:

+- Continuous backup of an instance of Postgres running in a docker container.
+Simple enough to write a script for, but the inter-process communication between TPF, Docker Compose, Docker, Bash, Postgres, and Google Objects is a great place to expose the abstractions needed to make this all happen.
+- Code watcher - A simple watcher that rebuilds project systems based on files changed - see watcher.sh for what I currently use.
+Each individual codebase/server should actually be run inside a docker container so we can work with everything as a proper microservice.

 ## TODOs